VinayKDH/TensAI_Bot_Final/TensAI_Chatbot/README.md

 ---

-**Ready to supercharge your Office productivity with AI?
+**Ready to enhance your Teams experience with AI?
 Get started now! 🚀**

 ---